 You know as well as I do.

-Democrats just hate being out of power, but they'll use DACA to their advantage any way possible.
+But they'll use DACA to their advantage any way possible.

-Barack Obama called this a humanitarian crisis from the rose garden, and the Democrats cheered and said we have to fix it.
+Barack Obama called this a humanitarian crisis from the Rose Garden, and the Democrats cheered and said we have to fix it.

 Donald Trump gets in office.